Rodney Roy Beck

 1991-1997: Peak years

 Beck was 2-4 with 28 saves for the 1994 Giants, as his ERA+ fell to 144 after two straight years of 180 or better.
 His unadjusted ERA was 2.77.
 He was second in the 1994 NL in saves, two behind John Franco in the strike-shortened season.
-He joined the NL team for the 1994 All-Star Game.
-Down two in the 7th inning , with two men on and one out, Beck relieved Lee Smith and finished that inning without allowing any more runs, then tossed a scoreless 8th.
+He joined the NL for the 1994 All-Star Game.
+Down two in the 7th inning, with two men on and one out, Beck relieved Lee Smith and finished the inning without allowing any more runs, then tossed a scoreless 8th.
 His work enabled the NL to rally and tie the score.
-Beck won his only Rolaids Relief Award that season.
+Beck won his only Rolaids Relief Award that season, but slipped the next year, with a 4.45 ERA (91 ERA+) for the 1995 Giants.
+He was 5-6 with 33 saves as he was allowing too many hits once again.
+He was third in the 1995 NL in saves behind Myers and Tom Henke, but did not make the All-Star team.
+In 1996, Beck bounced back somewhat with a 123 ERA+ (3.34) as his control got even sharper - only 10 walks (two intentional) in 62 innings.
+He went 0-9, but did manage 35 saves.
+He tied Robb Nen for sixth in the 1996 NL in saves.
+Beck continued to recover in 1997.
+His record was 7-4, 3.47 with 37 saves, tying Trevor Hoffman for second in the 1997 NL in saves behind only Jeff Shaw.
+He made his third All-Star team, but did not pitch in the 1997 All-Star Game.
+Beck also made the postseason for the first time.
+He pitched 1 1/3 scoreless innings in the NLDS as the Giants fell.

 2004-2007: Drug problems, MLB career ending, death

-Overall, Beck had gone 38-45 with 286 saves and a 3.30 ERA (124 ERA+).
+Overall, Beck went 38-45 with 286 saves and a 3.30 ERA (124 ERA+).
 He only walked 191 in 768 innings in the majors, 33 of them intentionally.
-Of his 704 games in the majors, all had been in relief despite having been a starter for almost his entire minor league career.
+Of his 704 games, all were in relief despite having been a starter almost his entire minor league career.
 While he rarely batted, he went 4 for 19 at the plate in his career, a respectable .211 for a pitcher.
-Through June 24, 2007, he ranks 73rd all-time in the major leagues in games pitched, 21st in saves and 29th in games finished (519).
+Through 2019, he ranks 105th all-time in the major leagues in games pitched, 33rd in saves and 38th in games finished (519).

 - 3-time NL All-Star (1993, 1994 & 1997)